-Majors who meet specified scholastic standards may be inducted into the Boston University chapter of Alpha Kappa Delta, the international sociology honor society.
+Majors in their junior or senior years who meet certain scholastic standards may be inducted into the Boston University chapter of Alpha Kappa Delta, the international sociology honor society.
 For more information, see the undergraduate studies director in the department; also see the Honor Societies section of this site.

 Honors in the Major

-The department encourages interested and qualified students in the senior year to pursue a special program combining a sociological research practicum with a faculty-mentored thesis aimed toward graduation with honors in the major.
-Interested students are encouraged to discuss this senior honors thesis with their advisors in the Fall of the junior year, when applications for the program must be filed.
+The department encourages interested and qualified students to pursue a special program combining a sociological research practicum in the Spring Semester of their junior year with a faculty-mentored, yearlong research project and thesis aimed toward graduation with honors in the major.
+Interested students are encouraged to discuss this senior honors thesis with their advisors in the Fall Semester of the junior year, when applications for the program must be filed.
 For more information, visit the site or see the director of undergraduate studies.

 ASA Departmental Prizes

 The American Sociological Association (ASA) Departmental Prizes are offered to outstanding seniors graduating with a major in sociology.
 Prizewinners are selected on the basis of GPA in the major and faculty recommendations for excellence in sociology coursework.
 Prizewinners are honored at the senior graduation ceremony.

 Students are encouraged to join this independent organization, which provides a number of services and programs for students, including working with faculty committees that do program planning in the department.
 More information can be found on the association’s website.